 2. Kill your inner pessimist

-Nathaniel Branden goes over signs of low self-esteem, three of them.
+Nathaniel Branden goes over signs of low self-esteem in three of them.

 A) Self-fulfilling prophecy.